ky90/ky90/README.md

 7. Codewars
 8. toph.co

+Currently, I'm also learning Japanese language.
+Hopefully I can get N5 cert this year.
 <!---
 ky90/ky90 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.